-- Hepatitis B (HepB) killed vaccine is routinely given as 3 doses: 1 each at 0, 1-2, and 6-18 months.
+- Hepatitis B (HepB) vaccine is routinely given as 3 doses: 1 each at 0, 1-2, and 6-18 months.
 Accelerated schedules and a 2-dose adult vaccine are also available.

 - Vaccine side effects are most commonly injection-site reactions, headache, and nausea.